pingidentity/pingidentity-devops-getting-started/docs/reference/k8sBasics.md

 A common pattern is a deployment of Nginx pods fronted by a physical loadbalancer.
 The location the client application traffic hits the loadbalancer is forwarded to Nginx.
 The header information (hostname and path) of the request is evaluated and forwarded to a corresponding application.

-For example, suppose a PingFederate ingress has a host name of **myping-pingfederate-engine.ping-local.com**.
-If a client application makes a request to `https://myping-pingfederate-engine.ping-local.com/pf/heartbeat.ping`, the traffic flow of the request would be:
+For example, suppose a PingFederate ingress has a host name of **myping-pingfederate-engine.pingdemo.example**.
+If a client application makes a request to `https://myping-pingfederate-engine.pingdemo.example/pf/heartbeat.ping`, the traffic flow of the request would be:

 * Client -> LoadBalancer (Nginx k8s Service) -> Nginx Pod -> Pingfederate-engine k8s Service -> Pingfederate-engine pod